If you’re searching for a diamond, you’ve probably heard of the four Cs (color, cut, clarity, and carat).

 If this were not the case, you would expect a 1.50 carat diamond to cost three times more than a 0.5 carat diamond, with all other qualities being equal.

 This distinction is why it’s critical to understand the difference between carat and CTTW.
-If the CTTW of a diamond is split between two or more diamonds, that jewelry piece should cost less than if the piece only had one diamond.
+If the CTTW of a diamond is split between two or more diamonds, that piece should cost less than if it only had one diamond.

-There’s numerous criteria to evaluate when assessing the value of a diamond, but misunderstanding carat versus CTTW is one that could cost you the most if you get it wrong.
-Carat has a significant impact on price, and a key point to grasp is price relative to carat does not increase proportionately.
+There’s numerous criteria to consider when assessing the value of a diamond, but misunderstanding carat versus CTTW is one that could cost you the most if you get it wrong.

 So when examining the CTTW of a diamond, don’t expect the price to be the same for a piece where all the carats are in one diamond.
-Expect a piece to be cheaper if the carats are split up among more than one diamond.
+Expect a piece to be less expensive if the carats are split up among more than one diamond.